 Study Invoicing and Refunds of any Study Deposit Balance

 In general, the Interconnection Customer will receive invoices from the CAISO that list study expenses incurred and corresponding amounts due.
 The amounts due are offset against the customer’s study deposit.
 If the amounts owed exceed the amounts on deposit, the invoice directs the customer to pay the amount required over the deposit.
-The CAISO and Participating TOs have established a 75 calendar day period for the Participating TO to provide invoices to the CAISO following:
+The CAISO and Participating TOs have established a 75 Calendar Day period for the Participating TO to provide invoices to the CAISO following:

 the completion of all scoping meetings for a cluster or ISP project